Haivision/srt/docs/API/API-socket-options.md

   (the service allows all clients to freely decide about encryption, or the server uses more elaborate rules for encryption).

-  - **Bidirectional in Rendezvous arrangement**: In rendezvous there's no situation of a potential "unknown party", as it is with listener side, so both parties simply should set the same passphrase and the same key length, or both should leave the `SRTO_PBKEYLEN` option unchanged (which results in default 16).
+  - **Bidirectional in Rendezvous mode**: In Rendezvous mode it is not possible for a party to be "unknown", as it is with Listener mode, so both parties should set the same passphrase and the same key length, or both should leave the `SRTO_PBKEYLEN` option unchanged (which results in default 16).

   - **Unwanted behavior cases**: if both parties set `PBKEYLEN` and the value on both sides is different, this is considered a conflict.
-It is resolved by the Initiator party, which takes its own value, if it is set `SRTO_SENDER` option to true, or takes the value from the Responder party otherwise.
-The assignment of Initiator-Responder roles matches the Caller-Listener layout, and in case of Rendezvous it's the matter of luck resulting from cookie comparison.
+It is resolved by the Initiator party, which takes its own value, if the `SRTO_SENDER` option is set to true.
+Otherwise, it takes the value from the Responder party.
+The assignment of Initiator-Responder roles matches the Caller-Listener layout.
+In the case of Rendezvous the assignment is a matter of luck, resulting from the cookie comparison.
-  **It is highly recommended to never allow this to happen**, as this may also override one party's setting of length 32 by the other one's 16.
+  **It is highly recommended to never allow this to happen**, as this may result in having one party's setting of length = 32 be overridden by the other party's setting of length = 16.

 [Return to list](#list-of-options)